Flow-Scanner/lightning-flow-scanner-cli/SECURITY.md

 ## Security Practices

 - Code is open-source and peer-reviewed by the community.
-- Vulnerabilities can be reported privately via GitHub security features.
+- Vulnerabilities can be reported privately via [GitHub vulnerability reporting](https://github.com/Flow-Scanner/lightning-flow-scanner-cli/security).
 - Changes to the repository are scanned and reviewed before merging.

-## Reporting a Vulnerability

-If you discover a security vulnerability, please report it using [GitHub vulnerability reporting](https://github.com/Flow-Scanner/lightning-flow-scanner-cli/security).

 ## Data Handling